Putin's Ukraine gamble hastens exodus of Russian money and talent

 And it will get worse, according to a senior Western banker.

 "Capital outflows will accelerate," he told Reuters on condition of anonymity.
-"Russian money will go West - to Western Europe, of course, to the main centres - London, Austria, Switzerland."
+"Russian money will go West - to Western Europe, of course, to the main centers - London, Austria, Switzerland."

 MICRO-FLIGHT